vicky-liu17/vicky-blogs/Machine_Learning_and_Data_Generation.md

 ### Outline
 - What are synthesis problems?
-- What does it mean to so;ve synthesis problem?
+- What does it mean to solve synthesis problem?
 - How can we solve synthesis problems with ML?